noodldocs/noodldocs.github.io/2.5/modules/qr-scanner/nodes/camera-qr-scanner/README.md

 ![](camera-qr-scanner.png)

 </div>

-When a QR code has been successfully identifyed, the node will send an event and the decoded string.
-The decoding happens in real time, meaning if the QR code is not visible anymore the node will send an event to indicate that the scanning failed.
+When a QR code has been successfully identified, the node will send a <span class="ndl-signal">Scan Successful</span> event and the decoded string, otherwise <span class="ndl-signal">Scan Failed</span>.

-<##head##>
+In this node, the decoding happens in real time, meaning if the QR code is not visible anymore the node will send an event to indicate that the scanning failed.

 ## Inputs